ibraheemdev/ibraheemca/content/writings/clean-rust-app-config.md

    |
 ```

-Thankfully, there is an easy way to deal with static variable initialization that depends on other function calls through the `lazy_static!` macro.
-We can use this macro through the `lazy_static` crate:
+Thankfully, there is an easy way to deal with runtime (lazy) global variable initialization, provided by the `lazy_static` crate:
 ```rust
 // src/main.rs